Political-Cultural Sociologist

 Projects

-Apart from researching, I love sharing academic knowledge with students of all ages and backgrounds.
-I primarily do so through my teaching and podcast producing.🎓I have years-long teaching experience at various levels, from high school to master's programmes, covering subjects from history to sociology and politics.
-I've taught in the bachelor of Political Science at the University of Amsterdam (2016-2019), the master's program of sociology at the KU Leuven (2020 -), history and civic education in secondary education in Amsterdam (2015-2018).
-Moreover, I also organized winter and summer schools at the UvA.
-Outside formal education, I developed media literacy programmes to counter disinformation for schools throughout Europe.🎙Podcasting .
+๐ผ Before my current FWO Junior Postdoctoral project, I was a postdoctoral researcher in the EU-funded ERC-project Beauty and Inequality (BINQ).
+This project brings together researchers from five different global cities to understand how the way we look, and how we judge other people's looks, relates to all kinds of inequalities.Apart from researching, I love sharing academic knowledge with the larger public and with students of all ages and backgrounds.
+I primarily do so through my teaching and podcast producing.๐I have years-long teaching experience at various levels, from high school to master's programmes, covering subjects from history to sociology and politics.
+I've taught in the bachelor and Master of Political Science at the University of Amsterdam (2016-2019, 2024-2025), Media and Communications programmes at Erasmus University Rotterdam (2023 - 2025), and BA and MA courses in Sociology at the KU Leuven (2020 -), history and civic education in secondary education in Amsterdam (2015-2018).
+Outside formal education, I developed media literacy programmes to counter disinformation for schools throughout Europe.๐Podcasting .
 I've been producing academic podcasts since 2016.
 I'm currently co-producing the Culture & Inequality Podcast of the European Centre for the study of Culture and Inequality (EUCCI).
 Listen below!

 About me